THE RESPIRATORY SYSTEM

 - Intrapulmonary volume increases; gas pressure decreases

-- Partial vacuum sucks air into lungs until pressure equilibrium
+- A partial vacuum sucks air into the lungs until pressure equilibrium

 Exhalation (Expiration)

-- Relaxation of inspiratory muscles; rib cage descends; lungs recoil
+- Relaxation of inspiratory muscles; the rib cage descends; lungs recoil

 - Thoracic and intrapulmonary volumes decrease